-I teach guitar with the understanding that every students has different goals, influences, strengths and weaknesses.
+I teach guitar with the understanding that every student has different goals, influences, strengths and weaknesses.
 As such, I strive to craft instruction that fits the unique needs of each pupil.
 My objective is to act as the student’s guide on their musical path.
-I have experience playing and teaching music in nearly every Western style and work with student to design a program of study specifically for them.
+I have experience playing and teaching music in nearly every Western style and work with students to design a program of study specifically for them.

 What is your approach?

 With young beginners (10 and under), I like to use my proven, self-developed method made up of familiar nursery rhymes and recognizable pieces that progressively add a finger and/or string with each subsequent tune.
 For older beginners (11+), I prefer to tackle a few basic songs to first develop open chord forms and right-hand technique before working on songs by the student’s favorite artists.
 For more advanced students, I endeavor to supply them with exercises, repertoire, theory and technique to help them in their respective style(s).
 To see sample material, go to the sample material page.

 Guitar is one the most popular, versatile instruments in the world.
 This means there is a vast wealth of resources and opportunities for players.
 The guitar has been the backbone of popular music for over 60 years which gives us a vast catalog of music from which to draw.
 Moreover, guitar is a social instrument and can open up pickers to new communities and experiences.
 Many different groups, jam sessions, open mics and venues exist to allow guitarists to meet new people and show off their skills.
 The guitar is also a very portable instrument and can be enjoyed without the need to be accompanied by other musicians.